 We identify stakeholders, develop an engagement plan (including comms) and the questionnaires and other tools that run alongside it.
 We work primarily with businesses from small to global multiples often via BIDs.

-We’ve worked on markets extensively from setting them up from scratch to managing flourishing concerns.
-We also conduct reviews to identify improvements and offer advice on best practice.
+We have worked on markets extensively from setting them up from scratch to managing flourishing concerns.
+We run consultations, create strategies, deliver training and review operations and policy.

 We develop marketing plans, sharpen messaging and produce engaging content, to ensure your place campaigns are maximised to their full potential and to promote consultations, engaging the right audiences along the way.

 We work on projects that support business recovery and reopening post Covid-19.
 From engaging with businesses to reviewing existing strategies and plans we reflect on changes that may be needed to help high streets thrive.

 LOCAL AUTHORITY PROJECTS

 We help high streets be more resilient and create opportunities for businesses to thrive, often in places undergoing large scale change.

 We build place brands and marketing campaigns and engage people with their place across a wide range of stakeholders working with local authorities, BIDs, developers. architects, urban designers and others who want to make the most of their place.

 How might you better understand your night time economy and ensure it serves both users, workers and businesses alike?
 We’ve pulled together tips to get you thinking from our experience in London’s first night time enterprise zone in Walthamstow.